Parlor Jazz Series

 For years, Amos and Noam have been collecting Jewish melodies from different parts of the world including Kurdish, Yemenite, Moroccan, Ladino, Russian and Israeli songs.
 The quartet’s lyrical and vibrant imaginings of beloved Jewish melodies have been captivating audiences all across North America.
 This concert is part of a tour celebrating the release of their new album Pardes.

 Hoffman and Lemish, both of whom have roots in Israel but have spent much of their adult life in North America, began collaborating in January 2016.
 Lemish is deeply rooted in jazz and classical music and Hoffman is equally well-versed in jazz, Arab classical music, and North African vernaculars.
-Together they create a refreshing and compelling sound, filled with vibrant sonorities, unique instrument combinations and compelling arrangements.
+Together they create a refreshing and compelling sound, filled with vibrant textures, unique instrument combinations and compelling arrangements.